jmaupetit/Bio_Eutils/README.md

 ## Disclaimer

-> Please not that J. Maupetit is not the author of the Bio.Entrez
+> Please not that [J. Maupetit](http://julien.maupetit.me) is not the
-> package.
-He only maintains this standalone version for his own
+> author of the Bio.Entrez and Bio.Medline packages.
+He only maintains
-> usage.
-The Bio.Entrez module is distributed under the Biopython
+> this standalone version for his own usage.
+The Bio.* modules are
-> license agreement (see LICENSE).
+> distributed under the Biopython license agreement (see LICENSE).